 Unless the web remains free and open, content marketing as we know it will be finished.

 Many of Silicon Valley’s biggest players have humble beginnings.
 Internet marketing’s largest (and most profitable) advertising platforms, including Google and Facebook, were highly innovative ideas that the open internet helped grow and propagate.
-Without net neutrality, these and countless other technological success stories would likely never have materialized.
+Without net neutrality, these and countless other technological success stories would likely never have materialized (to learn more about how Google got started, check out our list of 26 crazy Google facts).

 In addition to stifling innovation, the end of net neutrality would limit how marketing channels could evolve over time, limiting advertisers’ reach and making it increasingly difficult for marketers to adapt to changing consumer behavior.
 Of course, some of the major players could capitalize on these “new” discriminatory business models (a point ISP lobbyists have been pushing hard in Washington), but what about the little guys?
 Not so much.